Moshintha20/CholecT50-and-Cholec80-Task-Phase-Groupings-Dataset/README.md

  - a indicates the video clip corresponds to the frame from video number 1.
  - b indicates the video clip corresponds to the frame from video number 2.

 This structured approach ensures clear identification and organization of video clips based on their similarity pairs and frames.
-To help users understand which group number represents which triplet label, a triplet_labels.txt file is provided in the dataset folder.
+To help users understand which group number represents which triplet label, a 'triplet_labels.txt' file is provided in the dataset folder.